RaphaeleL/CryptoForecast/README.md

 python forecast.py --coin ETH-USD
 ```

 If you want to Retrain the Weights of the Coin, or want to create a new Weight File for a new Ticker, then just append `--retrain`.

+You can also start a thread for each phsyical core, with `--agents` and achieve n results simultaneously.

 ### Parameters